 They were gross.
 Way gross and way past their makeover due date.

 But I have a two year old, so I didn’t really want to re-upholster them and have her destroy them again in 2.0 seconds.

 I looked longingly at fabric swatches, impatiently waiting for the day when my dining room chairs could shine once more.

 One day, I happened upon the tool that would make them shine – without worrying about stains.
 I discovered how to waterproof and repel stains on fabric.

 It’s the new year, (Happy New Year by the way!) and everyone is ready to get their home (and life) organized!
 Around here, we have been purging like crazy and organizing as well!
-Here are 12 ideas for Organizing Your Home: You know you don’t wanna miss any of this crazy.
-Sign up to get…
+Here are 12 ideas for Organizing Your Home: Ideas for Organizing Your Home 15 Days to a Clutter-Free Home First of all,…